In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 7. Evaluate sales performance.

-A sales projection requires you to track your progress over time.
-So if you estimate that you’ll close $1 million worth of deals in the first half of the year and you end up bringing in $700K, you’ll know that something is wrong.
-Your sales projection formula could be incorrect, or there could be some other issue that caused your team to fall short of the target.
+A sales projection is based on performance over time.
+If you estimated your team will close $1 million worth of deals in the first half of the year and you end up bringing in $700K, you’ll know to investigate further.

 How to Create a Sales Projection

-To create an accurate sales projection, here are six steps you should follow.
+To create an accurate sales projection, here are six steps I recommend you follow.

 1. Identify potential sales opportunities.